DanArthur99/Milestone-Project-1.Panic-Switch-Website/README.md

 ![About Page Lighthouse Test](docs/testing/about-page-lighthouse-test.png)

+* The performance is showing slightly below the rest of the criteria due to the largest contentful paint element, which is the text box that uses a fade-in animation keyframe.

 #### Shows Page

 ![Shows Page Lighthouse Test](docs/testing/shows-page-lighthouse-test.png)

 * The performance for the shows page is scoring slightly lower.
-The largest contentful paint element is in part to blame, wh
+The largest contentful paint element is in part to blame, which takes longer to render due to the fade-in animation.

 ![Shows Page Largest Contentful Paint](docs/testing/shows-largest-content-paint.png)